oracle/node-oracledb/doc/api.md

 can track this usage by querying [`V$TEMPORARY_LOBS`](http://docs.oracle.com/database/122/ADLOB/managing-LOBs.htm#ADLOB45157).

-Temporary Lobs such as those created with `createLob()` can be bound as IN and as OUT binds, but not for IN OUT binds.
-This is to stop temporary LOB leaks where node-oracledb is unable to free resources held by the initial temporary LOB.

 #### Passing a Lob Into PL/SQL

 The following insertion example is based on